 - if your grades are not known until after your departure from Darmstadt, please clarify with your Office for Student Affairs to which home address the ToR should be sent after completion.

-Applications are submitted in two stages.
-Please first apply to your home university for an exchange placement at TU Darmstadt:
+Applications are submitted in two steps.
+At first you have to apply at your home university for an exchange place at TU Darmstadt:

 1. Application for the exchange programme at the home university, selection of TU Darmstadt as destination.

-Create an account in our online application system and complete the online application.
-Download the following documents to complete your application in the application system (Please note that a single upload document should not be larger than 4 MB):
+Create an account in our and complete the online application.
+Upload the following documents to complete your application in the application system (Please note that a single upload document should not be larger than 4 MB): online application system